This post may contain affiliate links. For more information, please read the full disclosure policy here.

 – Ron Burgundy

 San Diego had class, style and surprises around every corner.
 To me, it felt like a piece of Australia in the United States and I don’t know if there is any place like it in America.
 At least I didn’t see anywhere with a similar laid-back, beach culture.
 Here is a look at the best of San Diego via my Instagram feed, which should help you in planning your own trip to the seaside city.
 San Diego was just too photogenic for me.

 Now, I know there are a couple of hostels in downtown San Diego, but if you prefer to be by the water then head to Ocean Beach Hostel.
 Your room is less than two blocks from the beach = winning!
 I stayed in the 6-person female dorm, which was quite small and man were the top bunks high.
 It was such a bloody effort getting up and down that I am pretty sure it was the best cardio workout of my trip.
 Also the showers were a little odd in that you had to pull a cord for the water.
 Very economical?

 I loved Ocean Beach.
 I arrived in San Diego via Greyhound from Las Vegas at about 4:00 pm.
 As soon as I had checked into the hostel I dumped my luggage in a locker, grabbed my camera and went straight down to the water to walk along the Ocean Beach Pier and capture the sunset.
 We all know how much I love a West Coast sunset, am I right?
 And this one certainly didn’t disappoint me.

 The pier I walked on was a little unusual, in that it sloped down and had a dip in the middle.
-I felt like if a surfer came close whilst riding a wave in I could have given them a high-five from the walkway.
-I can imagine this area flooding regularly when there is a king tide too, but I guess this is where the old adage applies: If it isn’t broken don’t fix it.
+If a surfer came close whilst riding a wave in I could have given them a high-five from the walkway.
+I can imagine this area flooding regularly when there is a king tide too, but I guess this is where the old adage applies: if it isn’t broken, don’t fix it.